 The Young Innovator Program aims to provide professional development for a select cohort of graduate students and post-doctoral associates over a 10-week summer program.
 At the conclusion, three of the cohort's members will be awarded tiered awards of between $5,000 – $20,000 to help their projects continue to be developed and succeed.
 The project proposals developed during the program can be based on a current research project, but it is not required.

-For more information, please view additional information here.
+For full details, please view additional information here.

-- The program will run for 10 weeks, from May 17th to July 19th, 2022.
-The class will meet virtually every Tuesday for two hours each week.
+- The program will run for 10 weeks, from May 30th to August 8th, 2023.
+The class will meet primarily in person for 1-2 hours each week.

 Carl R. Woese Institute for Genomic Biology graduate students or post-doctoral researchers who have gained pre-approval from necessary PIs or faculty members.